-Except for other receivables from a related party balance as disclosed in note 6, all outsta ding balances at $y \in r$ -end arise in the normal course of business are interest free, unsecured and payable on demand.
-During the year ended 31 December 2023, the Group has recorded a reversal of provision against amounts due from a related party amounting to BHD 557 thousand (2022: BD Nil).
+Except for other receivables from a related party balance as disclosed in note 6, all outstanding balances at year-end arise in the normal course of business are interest free, unsecured and payable on demand.
+During the year ended 31 December 2024, the Group has recorded a reversal of provision against amounts due from a related party of BD 346 thousand (2023: BD 557 thousand).